AkJones2007/ember-data/README.md

 ## Instructions

 1. Diagram Ember Model and Adapter layers.
+1. Implement models using `ember-data`.
+1. Implement an application adapter.
 1. Implement a fake back-end using `ember-cli-mirage`.
-1. Implement an application adapater.
-1. Implement models using `ember-data`.
 1. Replace hard-coded template values with data from the back-end.

 ## Additional Resources